MMO: Meta Multi-Objectivization for Software Configuration Tuning: Conclusion and Future Work

 \begin{itemize} \item considerably consolidate the results; \item while enabling good speedup overall. \end{itemize}

-Future directions of this work are exciting and fruitful, as it paves a new way of thinking about the resolution for mitigating local optima in software configuration and perhaps in a wider context of SBSE --- multi-objectivizing at the level of optimization model instead of working at the level of an optimizer/algorithm.
-Specifically, the most immediate next steps include extending MMO beyond two meta-objectives (e.g., through considering multiple auxiliary objectives if any) and exploring the possibility to design tailored multi-objectivization model for other SBSE problems.
+Future directions of this work are exciting and fruitful, as it paves a new way of thinking about the resolution for mitigating local optima in software configuration and perhaps in a wider context of SBSE---multi-objectivizing at the level of optimization model instead of working at the level of an optimizer/algorithm.
+Specifically, the most immediate next steps include extending MMO beyond two meta-objectives (e.g., through considering multiple auxiliary objectives if any) and exploring the possibility of designing a tailored multi-objectivization model for other SBSE problems.
+At the same time, through the analysis discussed in this work, we hope that there will be subsequent studies that take the unique characteristics of MMO into account, which can further advance software configuration tuning and beyond.